Katari-Kityama/ResumePages/dd-wrt/dd-wrt.md

 ---
 ## Later Home-Lab Setups
-Now that my desktop computer had a much better connection I also wanted the same for my other devices.
-While the AC1200 router could potentially perform client bridge mode and siamotainously host an AP doing so would degrade performance.
+Now that my desktop computer had a much better connection, I also wanted the same for my other devices.
+While the AC1200 router could potentially perform client bridge mode and simultaneously host an AP, doing so would degrade performance.

 The solution was simple: add a dedicated access point.